Runwell: Occupations of residents

 As shown from the 1881 Occupation Structure chart of Runwell, Agriculture was the main employment in Runwell back then.
 This was mainly due to the high volume of farmland surrounding the area and also the lack of opportunity and education available at that time.
 However, according to the 2011 census, this has now changed, as most of the 1,521 residents in employment now work in professional occupations or as managers, directors and senior officials.
 This is possibly due to the fact that education and advancement in transportation has meant people can find better more high paying jobs than they could in 1881.

 St Mary's church

 The local parish church in Runwell is St Mary's, which is located in the centre of the parish on Runwell Road.
-The building is a medieval structure and is a grade II listed building.
+The building is a medieval structure and is a grade I listed building.
 The church is maintained by members of the congregation, and over the last decade the interior of the building has undergone significant repair and restoration.
 The church is also used as a "resource for local schools and colleges and has hosted retreats from other Parishes".